tobyspark/folk-rnn-webapp/README.md

 vagrant up --provider=linode
 ```

-After some time, the server should be deployed and the webapp running.
+After some time, the server should be deployed and the webapp running (see note below).

 As before, `vagrant ssh` to log in to the server, and `vagrant provision` to update.

-Note: there is a bug in `vagrant up` for the first time, the provisioning scripts that should run unprivileged instead run as root.
+Note 1: there is a bug in `vagrant up` for the first time, the provisioning scripts that should run unprivileged instead run as root.
 However, rather than `vagrant destroy; vagrant up` to rebuild a machine, do this: `vagrant halt`, pause, `vagrant rebuild`, pause, `vagrant provision`.
 This will keep the IP address and provision correctly.
 So for a new server, do the rebuild dance and all should be good (alternatively, `chown folkrnn:folkrnn` the directory `/var/opt/folk_rnn_task/tune` and the contents of `/folk_rnn_static`).

+Note 2: `vagrant provision` can wipe the server database, if you have `folk_rnn_site/db.sqlite3` in your local `folk-rnn-webapp-production` folder.
+Provisioning rsyncs over the sqlite file from the dev machine.
+The production provisioning (i.e. `vagrant up --provider=linode`) should never create that file, but it will if you `vagrant up --provider=virtualbox` and then `runserver` from that production folder.